TrivadisBDS/streamsets-examples/restful-polling/README.md

 ## Open issues

+* change sdc-security.policy to not have all priviledges
 * showcase pagination
 * showcase partitioning the REST calls
 * showcase starting data flow in a batch mode